 HGTC and Bank of America Partner to Enhance Student Programs

-Bank of America awards $50,000 to support HGTC Manufacturing, continuing education, and scholarship programs.
+Bank of America awards $20,000 to support HGTC Career Training Programs, and Scholarships.

-Horry-Georgetown Technical College (HGTC) announced today Bank of America has awarded $50,000 to support HGTC programs and scholarships.
-HGTC will receive $35,000 for the Advanced Manufacturing program, including new technology and equipment; $10,000 for continuing education and the Train to Work MB program; and $5,000 for the HGTC Emergency Scholarship Fund.
+Horry-Georgetown Technical College (HGTC) announced today Bank of America has awarded $20,000 to support HGTC programs and scholarships.
+HGTC will receive $15,000 for Career Training programs, and $5,000 for the HGTC Emergency Scholarship Fund.

 In addition to programmatic support, Bank of America’s grant will help fund the HGTC Emergency Scholarship Fund, which assists academically eligible students facing crisis situations that threaten to derail their educational and career goals.
 The Emergency Fund allows many of these students to pursue educational opportunities that would otherwise be limited or out of reach.
-For the last academic year, 277 Student Emergency and Book loans totaling $82,782 have been disbursed to students in need.
-This represents a significant increase from the 215 loans totaling $67,745 in the prior year.
+For the last academic year, 240 Student Emergency and Book loans totaling $27,686.49 have been disbursed to students in need.

-“Bank of America is investing and giving in communities to advance local economies and prepare students to pursue career path opportunities with a living wage,” said Robin Agnew, President of Bank of America Myrtle Beach.
-“Partnering with organizations like HGTC that are providing critical services and programs is just one example of our commitment to workforce development and how Bank of America is helping improve the quality of life in the communities we serve.”
+“Bank of America is investing and giving in communities to advance local economies and prepare students to pursue careers that provide a living wage,” said Kelly Tyler, President, Bank of America Myrtle Beach.
+“Partnering with higher education institutions like HGTC that are filling the workforce pipeline with qualified candidates is just one example of our commitment to workforce development and how Bank of America is helping improve economic opportunity in the communities we serve.”